Spotify Macroboard

 REST API for Offloading Heavy Tasks

-1. Extracts the dominant color from album artwork.
+1. get the dominant colour from album art

-2. Returns clean JSON data for the ESP32 to process.
+2. return a clean JSON response for the ESP32

 Get Color